 Probiotics detox symptoms will depend on what is in the body.
 With probiotics detox, symptoms can occur when they kill off organisms like candida or parasites, which may cause any of the symptoms of a herx reaction.

-While a herx reaction may be uncomfortable, it is a sign that harmful organisms are in the body.
+While a probiotic herxheimer reaction may be uncomfortable, it is a sign that you are cleansing the harmful organisms in your body.
 Thankfully, there are ways you can significantly reduce the discomfort of a herx reaction.

 How to Help a Herx Reaction

 Suppose you are undergoing a detox cleanse and are experiencing a Herx reaction.
 In that case, several things can help reduce the reaction's symptoms.
 The first one is, of course, to cut back on the substance or method that is causing the rapid detoxification and be a bit gentler in your approach.
 Some other ways you can help a Herx reaction include: